QMS for Blood and Tissue Services

 Blood, plasma, and tissue companies have typically used a variety of manual and semi-automated systems to manage quality and compliance efforts.
 While these systems have created some efficiency within their functional areas, they lack the integration capabilities necessary to ensure complete visibility and consistency through the organization.

-No matter where you in terms of regulatory inspection readiness, Pilgrim Quality Solutions, an IQVIA company, can help.
+No matter where you in terms of regulatory inspection readiness, Pilgrim Quality Solutions, an IQVIA company, can help with blood safety and quality regulation.
 Whether your organization needs to develop a risk-based CAPA process, ensure that your team is adequately trained and following procedures, keep documents under control, or structure your quality system data to support quality metrics and reporting, Pilgrim SmartSolve® provides integrated quality management tools to achieve your goals.

 SmartSolve Solutions for Blood and Tissue